-The Behavior Therapy Training Institute (BTTI) is an in-depth three-day intensive training course in cognitive behavior therapy (CBT) for mental health professionals who are treating individuals with OCD and related disorders.
+The Behavior Therapy Training Institute (BTTI) is an in-depth, three-day in-person or five-day virtual, intensive training course in cognitive behavior therapy (CBT) for mental health professionals who are treating individuals with OCD and related disorders.

 The BTTI was developed by the International OCD Foundation (IOCDF) to help address the shortage of therapists properly trained in using CBT to treat OCD around the country and the world.
 The objective was to find a training model and format that was more intensive comprehensive and clinically useful than most workshops but that was also shorter and more accessible than the few fellowships and internships offering training in the treatment of OCD.